 Joseph Conyers, Assistant Principal Bass of The Philadelphia Orchestra, is the founder and Executive Director of Project 440, a partner of the Philadelphia International Music Festival.

 The Project 440 track at PIMF is designed to train young musicians to serve their respective communities through interactive chamber music performance.
-The Project 440 track is by audition only and open to students ages 14 and above that are participating in either the Symphony or Symphonic Winds & Concert Band program.
+The Project 440 track is by audition only and open to students ages 13-19 who will also participate in the PIMF Symphony Orchestra ensembles.

 While on the Project 440 track, students will participate in the full spectrum of PIMF events and activities, including private lessons, master classes and faculty recitals with members of the world-renowned Philadelphia Orchestra, daily orchestra rehearsals and music classes, private practice sessions, solo performance opportunities, festival competitions, and more.

 As part of their Community Engagement training, however, participants in the Project 440 Program at PIMF will also engage audiences through performances in hospitals, libraries, and at other community sites in and around the lovely Main Line town of Bryn Mawr, Pennsylvania.
 In addition, they will learn leadership and entrepreneurship skills that are essential tools for young people planning a career in classical music.